sendyma/MedCure/README.md

 | Projections | Linear, 512-d, on both towers |
 | Objective | Symmetric InfoNCE with a learnable logit scale (init `1/temperature`) |

-Features are gathered across ranks with a gradient-preserving all-gather, so the contrastive batch is `batch_size * world_size`.
+Features are gathered across ranks with a gradient-preserving all-gather, so the actual contrastive batch is `batch_size * world_size`.

 ## Setup